PlumpMath/urb/README.md

 # Urb
 Is a Unity-compatible language inpired by ruby/forth.

 ####1.
-Intend:
- - close to ruby, compatible to Unity C#.
+Intend
- - a C# Transformer from the mix of ruby/forth.
- - i will stop if we all have no fun.
+ - a C# Transformer from the mix of ruby/forth to let us have fun.
+I will halt this project if we don't.

 ####2.
-Feature
- - compiled .net assembly
+Core Features
- - fast as C#, sweet as Ruby
+ - Ruby syntax & block.
- - ruby block/keyword with forth postfix statement.
+ - Forth Statement order.
- - C# compatible class/inherite/function/syntax
+ - C# source code & assembly output.
- - no complexity
+ - Unity Editor intergration.

 ####3.
 Mechanism